genular/pandora/README.md

 <h1 align="center">Introduction</h1>

 `SIMON` is a powerful, flexible, open-source and easy to use knowledge discovery application. <a href="https://dashboard.genular.org" target="_blank">(click here for demo)</a>
-Currently `SIMON` implements automated machine learning and statistical data discovery features that will help you to easily illustrate dynamic relationships and provide you with a structural sense of your data.
+Currently `SIMON` implements automated machine learning (autoML) and statistical data discovery features that will help you to easily illustrate dynamic relationships and provide you with a structural sense of your data.

 Goal of this project is to make unified user interface that will empower anyone to extract meaningful information from their data and enable them to rapidly use machine learning algorithms. `It gives you freedom and control over your own models.` genular is an entirely open source organization, if you wish to learn more visit us [here](https://genular.org)